9 non-metal artists channeling the power of Satan

 Henry Derek Ellis

 Metal fans might know Henry Derek Elis as the snarling vocalist of California’s Act Of Defiance.
 But to hear his solo work, you’d think he was a drifter with a guitar begging for a room and eyeing your daughter.
-The spooky, ethereal country jams on his latest album, 2018’s The Devil Is My Friend, are full of jangling guitars, trundling percussion, and vocals that suggest the singer has lived some portion of his life in a swamp.
+The spooky, ethereal country jams on 2018’s The Devil Is My Friend are full of jangling guitars, trundling percussion, and vocals that suggest the singer has lived some portion of his life in a swamp.